AraBlocks/ara-filesystem/README.md

 $ afs create did:ara:df45010fee8baf67f91f5102b9562b14d5b49c972a007cd460b1aa77fd90eaf9
 ```

 Upon successful creation, a new identity will be outputted for this AFS.
-Don't lose this, it will be required for all subsequent commands to this AFS.
+Store the mnemonic phrase in a safe place as it is the only recovery mechanism for your AFS.

 > **Note**: The `did:ara:` prefix is optional for all commands.